XUNANTUNICH-Cayo District, Belize

 On the north side of Plaza A-I is Structure A1, and is centrally positioned between Plazas A-I and A-II.
 This structure is partially restored and rises up on four tiers with a central stairway on the north and south side.
 The base measures about 170 feet/54.5 meters x 119 feet/36.5 meters.
 The flat summit exhibits a low platform which may have held a structure of perishable materials.
 Built into the west side of this structure is the east side of Ball Court 2.

 The west side of the plaza has two mound structures, Structures A7 and A8.
 Structure A7 is of a pyramidal design with a plain stela located in front of it.
-Structure A8 is a smaller, truncated platform.
-Connected to the north end of mound/structure A8 is the west side of the Ballcourt 2 structure.
+The base of the structure measures approximately 35 feet/ 23 meters square, with a height of around 75.5 feet/10.7 meters.

 On the east side of Plaza A-I is a linear series of three structures of similar design, Structures A2-A4.
 Each exhibits a central stairway that rises up five tiers to a summit terrace.
 At the back of each terrace is a single-chamber temple structure.
 Located in front of Structure A2 is a small structure, Structure A16, that houses four small chambers.
 Behind these structures at a lower level is a low platform housing a structure, Structure A15, consisting of an east facing central stairway and several chambers.